Meet The Team

 Emily Dymond

 Emily has a degree in illustration and has worked in varied roles in arts, education and social care with a creative/ communications focus.
-She loves to draw and paint in her spare time, along with spending time outdoors, camping, hiking and taking photos.
+She loves a project and spends much of her time getting stuck into making things, including painting, drawing, filming and editing!
+She loves to spend time outdoors and exploring new places - you'll most likely find her hiking, camping or just simply having a lie down in the sun!

 • Peter O'Brien